ThoughtWorksInc/AS101-4-workshop/README.md

 - A backend database using PostgreSQL

 It is a simple message-posting application where messages entered by the user in the web interface are written to the PostgreSQL database.
 The web front-end shows all messages entered by users.

-**Warning:** this repository deliberately contains vulnerabilities, do not use the code from this repo in production.

 ## Instructions